Exploratory factor analysis: Unrotated solution

 Common factor analysis software is capable of producing an unrotated solution.
 This refers to the result of a principal axis factoring with no further rotation.
 The so-called unrotated solution is in fact an orthogonal rotation that maximizes the variance of the first factors.
 The unrotated solution tends to give a general factor with loadings for most of the variables.
 This may be useful if many variables are correlated with each other, as revealed by one or a few dominating eigenvalues on a scree plot.

 The usefulness of an unrotated solution was emphasized by a meta analysis of studies of cultural differences.
 This revealed that many published studies of cultural differences have given similar factor analysis results, but rotated differently.
 Factor rotation has obscured the similarity between the results of different studies and the existence of a strong general factor, while the unrotated solutions were much more similar.

 Factor interpretation

 Factor loadings are numerical values that indicate the strength and direction of a factor on a measured variable.
 Factor loadings indicate how strongly the factor influences the measured variable.
 In order to label the factors in the model, researchers should examine the factor pattern to see which items load highly on which factors and then determine what those items have in common.
 Whatever the items have in common will indicate the meaning of the factor.
+Interpretation has long been noted as an important, but difficult, part of the analytic process.

+However, while exploratory factor analysis is a powerful tool for uncovering underlying structures among variables, it is crucial to avoid reliance on it without adequate theorizing.
+Armstrong's critique highlights that EFA, when conducted without a theoretical framework, can lead to misleading interpretations.
+For instance, in a hypothetical case study involving the analysis of various physical properties of metals, the results of EFA failed to identify the true underlying factors, instead producing an "over-factored" model that obscured the simplicity of the relationships amongst the observed variables.
+Similarly, poorly designed survey items can lead to spurious factor structures.